ZEPL/zepl-documentation/docs/guide/sharing_notebooks.md

 title: Sharing Data Notebooks | ZEPL Documentation
+description: A Zepl Space is a collection of notebooks.
+Discover how to create a new Space to share data notebooks with other members and teams.
+Visit Zepl today.
 # Spaces and Notebooks Sharing

 In this section we will explain how you can create a new *Space* and share notebooks with other members and teams.